...

 Touma Beach (唐馬の浜)

 Another hidden beach on Zamami Island is Touma Beach on the south end.
 It is a spot that would suit all divers regardless of their experience.
-But unlike most beaches on Zamami Island, most coral reefs can only be found offshore, while much medium-sized fish can be sighted from around 30 meters onshore.
-Clownfish can also be spotted too!
+But unlike most beaches on Zamami Island, most coral reefs can only be found offshore, while many medium-sized fish can be sighted from around 30 meters onshore.
+Clownfish can also be spotted!

 Tip: If you are after coral reefs, the right side of the beach might have more when your back is facing the sea.